ahmadarja/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

         }
     }

 If the model state is invalid `CurrentUmbracoPage()` will send the user back to the form.
-If valid you can work with the form data (e.g. sending an email to site admin) and them `RedirectToCurrentUmbracoPage();`
+If valid you can work with the form data (e.g. sending an email to site admin) and then `RedirectToCurrentUmbracoPage();`

 ## Adding the form to a template
 You can add the form to a template by rendering the partial view: